Creating Your Best Evening Routine

 Rewriting your goals

-Writing your to-do list or goals in the morning helps you start the day with a vision, focus, and clarity.
+Writing your to-do list or goals in a morning journal helps you start the day with a vision, focus, and clarity.
 In the evening, rewriting your goals is less about productivity (since you won’t be doing anything right then and there) and more about reconnecting with your purpose and reinforcing your values.

 Evening Routine Conclusion